toothbrush7777777/babelas2/trunk/_Readme.txt

-How to install and configure BabelAS2, Babelabout, 2009-12-04
+How to install and configure BabelAS2 version 0.03, babelabout@gmail.com, 2009-12-07

 = Introduction =